MSU-Libraries/colophon/README.md

   ]
 }
 ```

-This second output fails to separate the script output from other types
+This second **bad example** of output fails to separate the script output from
-of output.
-If two scripts did the same practice, then both differing
+other types of output.
+If two scripts did the same practice, then both
-output types would be mixed in the same list format!
+differing output types would be mixed in the same list format!
 This would be
 very annoying to try to parse.